-In this collaboration post between Cryptomedics and SmartOptions, we want to demystify the Bitmex Universe.
-This guide shall be the first stop for everyone, that wants to hop on the Bitmex train and learn how to use this great piece of a FinTech platform.
+The Ultimate Bitmex Guide: In this collaboration post between Cryptomedics and SmartOptions, we want to demystify the Bitmex Universe.
+This Bitmex guide shall be the first stop for everyone, that wants to hop on the Bitmex train and learn how to use this great piece of a FinTech platform.
 Going Bitmex is not easy for beginners, especially if you don’t come from Forex trading or other derivates offering leverage, on top of that Bitmex has some specialties you should know about.
-The major part of this post has been provided by the Cryptomedics Margin Channel, we at SmartOptions chimed in and added our secret sauce for you and explain the common pitfalls that one can face with the platform.
-Let’s dive into it and learn on how to ride that beast.
+We detail this in our Bitmex Guide.
+We at SmartOptions chipped in and added our secret sauce for you and explained the common pitfalls that one can face with the platform.
+Let’s dive into it and learn how to ride that beast.

 BitMex stands for Bitcoin Mercantile Exchange and it’s a platform designed for advanced currency traders in the industry.
 Experienced traders can get up to 100 times leverage in contracts and shorting, which increases the chances of making it big profits or losses.